jgege/UNI-CSCU9V5/CSCU9V5.md

   - imagine a process copying a big file from tape to printer: unacceptable
 - **Global number** of all resources
   - processes can request resources whenever they want
-  - processes ma hold as many resrouces as needed
+  - processes ma hold as many resources as needed
-  - but **requests** must be made **in numerical order**: <u>strong constrait</u>
+  - but **requests** must be made **in numerical order**: <u>strong constraint</u>

 ![](images/attacking_circular_wait.png)

 - each process acquires resources in ascending order
-- the process holding the resource with the highest number associated cannot be waitingfor any other resource (before feering the ones currently held)
+- the process holding the resource with the highest number associated cannot be waiting for any other resource (before freeing the ones currently held)
 - hence that process can not be part of a circular wait
 - more in general, **there cannot be cycles in the resources graphs**, hence no deadlock can occur
 - processes will eventually finish, hence freeing their resources